Archive for the 'rehearsal' Category

 “What are you gonna get out of this?”
 I said.
 “You know I’m glad I’m talking about this,” she said, “When I was there a couple of times I felt like I should have left.
 But I’ve been convincing myself that it was OK.”

 This is what we do ALL the time.
-Your gut says no. But your actor self hates to turn down any opportunity no matter how disturbing or annoying it its.
+Your gut says NO. But your actor self hates to turn down any opportunity no matter how disturbing or annoying it its.
 This is why actors need other actor friends to talk then down from these situations.
-Because when you feel that way, no good is gonna come of it.
+Because when you feel that way, no good is gonna come out it.
 She is not gonna get cast as the Asian woman when he makes the film.

 Maybe someone should start a hotline for actors.
 Actor’s Anonymous.
 It could be staffed by other actors.
 I could just imagine it.
 “THEY WANT ME TO BRING TEN CHANGES OF CLOTHES AND I HAVE TO SLEEP IN THE PARK AND PAY MY OWN CARFARE.”
 “Just say no,” says the person on the helpline.